 - An incapacitated person;

-- A convicted felon, under the laws either of the United States or of any state or territory of the United States, or of the District of Columbia, unless such person has been duly pardoned, or his civil rights restored, in accordance with law;
+- A convicted felon, under the laws either of the United States or of any state or territory of the United States, unless such person has been duly pardoned, or his civil rights restored, in accordance with law;

 - A non-resident (natural person or corporation) of this State who has not appointed a resident agent to accept service of process in all actions or proceedings with respect to the estate, and caused such appointment to be filed with the court;